bastings/bastings.github.io/index.md

 ## News

+- I'll give a talk at MilaNLP in July.
 - I joined the Gender-Inclusive Translation Technologies Workshop (GITT) 2024 organisation committee.
 - I'll be at EMNLP 2023 to present [Dissecting Recall of Factual Associations in Auto-Regressive Language Models](https://arxiv.org/abs/2304.14767).
 - I won an [outstanding Area Chair award](https://2023.aclweb.org/program/best_reviewers/) at ACL 2023!